-For the stripes, I used the same crimson red paint, but I did not dilute it because the red stripes in the reference photo look stronger than the collar paint.
-Do your best here; it doesn't matter if it's not exactly the same as the film.
+I used the same crimson red paint for the stripes, but I did not dilute it because the red stripes in the reference photo look stronger than the collar paint.
+Do your best here; it doesn't matter if it's not the same as the film.
 I used painter's tape and used its width for the white stripes.
 I measured about 1 inch up from the sleeve bottom to the start of the first stripe, and 1.5 inches between the painter's tape lines:

-Before you put on the tape, it's important to put something inside the sleeves, so the paint doesn't bleed from front to back!
-I didn't do this and ended up having to buy a new shirt and start all over.
+Before you put on the tape, it's important to put something inside the sleeves so the paint doesn't bleed from front to back!
+I didn't do this and had to buy a new shirt and start all over.
 I used a few sheets of folded printer paper - if you look closely, you can see the edge of it in the sleeve a couple of inches above the top tape.

 Then paint with the sponge brush: